HOLISTIC PRACTICE STAGE GUIDE

 RELATIONSHIP INFRASTRUCTURE

 Configuration is where most implementations fail, not the platform choice.
 A well-configured modest tool outperforms a poorly configured expensive one.
-Practices that have spent heavily on enterprise platforms have ended up with systems that required a dedicated person to maintain and still did not fit clinical workflows.

-THE MISTAKE MOST PRACTICES MAKE AT THIS STAGE
+THE TRAP AT THIS STAGE

 • the practice is generating modest but real income (roughly 5-15 patients per week)